FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

     - Creates a 'TransactionData' object, which is an unsigned transaction object
   - Parameters:
     - `group_id`: Group ID
     - `chain_id`: The chain ID.
-You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group.
+You can call the 'bcos _ sdk _ get _ group _ chain _ id' operation to obtain the chain ID of the group
     - `to`: Called contract address, set to empty string when contract is deployed""
     - `data`: ABI encoded parameters, hexadecimal c-style string, refer to [ABI codec](../c_sdk/api.html#abi)
     - `abi`: The ABI of the contract, which is a JSON string with optional parameters.
 You can enter the ABI of the contract when deploying the contract.
-By default, an empty string is entered.""
+By default, an empty string is entered""
     - `block_limit`: The block limit.
 You can call the 'bcos _ rpc _ get _ block _ limit' interface to obtain the
   - Return:
-    - 'TransactionData 'object pointer
+    - 'TransactionData' object pointer
-    - Failed to return 'NULL'.
+    - 'NULL' is returned.
 Use 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
-    - The 'TransactionData' object needs to be released by calling the 'bcos _ sdk _ destroy _ transaction _ data' interface to avoid memory leakage.
+    - The 'TransactionData' object needs to be released by calling the 'bcos _ sdk _ destroy _ transaction _ data' interface to avoid memory leakage

 - `bcos_sdk_calc_transaction_data_hash`
   - Prototype:
     - `const char* bcos_sdk_calc_transaction_data_hash(int crypto_type, void* transaction_data)`
   - Function:
-    - Calculating the 'TransactionData' Object Hash
+    - Calculates the 'TransactionData' object hash
   - Parameters:
     - crypto_type: type, ECDSA: BCOS_C_SDK_ECDSA_TYPE(0), SM: BCOS_C_SDK_SM_TYPE(1)
     - `transaction_data`: 'TransactionData 'object pointer
   - Return:
-    - 'TransactionData 'object hash
+    - 'TransactionData' object hash
-    - Failed to return 'NULL'.
+    - 'NULL' is returned.
 Use 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
     - **The hash of the 'TransactionData' object, which is also the hash of the transaction**
-    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage

 - `bcos_sdk_sign_transaction_data_hash`
   - Prototype:
     - `const char* bcos_sdk_sign_transaction_data_hash(void* keypair, const char* transcation_hash)`
   - Function:
-    - Transaction Hash Signature
+    - Transaction hash signature
   - Parameters:
     - keypair:'KeyPair 'object, reference [' KeyPair 'signature object](../c_sdk/api.html#keypair)
     - transcation_hash: Transaction hash, generated by the 'bcos _ sdk _ calc _ transaction _ data _ hash' interface
   - Return:
     - Transaction signature, string type
-    - Failed to return 'NULL', call 'bcos _ sdk _ get _ last _ error', 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
+    - 'NULL' is returned.
+Call 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
-    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage.
+    - The returned string needs to be released by calling 'bcos _ sdk _ c _ free' to avoid memory leakage

 - `bcos_sdk_create_signed_transaction_with_signed_data`
   - Prototype: